panda3d/panda3d-docs/introduction/tutorial/using-intervals-to-move-the-panda.rst

 :ref:`Sequences <sequences-and-parallels>`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-*Sequences*, also called *MetaIntervals* are tasks that execute one interval
+*Sequences*, sometimes called *MetaIntervals*, are a type of interval that
-after another.
+contains other intervals.
+Playing a sequence will cause each contained interval
+to execute in sequence, one after the other.

 The Program
 -----------